armthethinker/personal-site/README.md

 ## How to build
 - To serve the site: `$ bundle exec jekyll serve`
+- To serve and allow all incoming requests `$ bundle exec jekyll serve --host 0.0.0.0`
 - To update the bundle: `$ bundle update`

+Served over `:4000`.

 ## Project hierarchy
 ```